dockstore/dockstore/_docs/getting-started-with-docker.md

 title: Getting Started With Docker
 permalink: /docs/prereqs/getting-started-with-docker/
 ---

 # Getting Started with Docker

-## Create Your Tool
+## Tutorial Goals
+* Learn about Docker
+* Create a Docker image for a real tool
+* Create a tag on locally
+* Test Docker image locally

+## Introduction to Docker

 Docker is a fantastic tool for creating light-weight containers to run your tools.
 What this means is it gives you a fast VM-like environment for Linux where you can automatically install dependencies, make configurations, and setup your tool exactly the way you want, as you would on a "normal" Linux host.
 You can then quickly and easily share these Docker images with the world using registries like Quay.io (indexed by Dockstore), Docker Hub, and GitLab.
-The full details on how to make new Docker images is beyond the scope of this site.

 Here we will go through a simple representative example.
 The end-product is a Dockerfile for your tool stored in a supported Git repository.
 The steps, at a high level, are:

-0. create a new repository on GitHub, Bitbucket, or GitLab
+0. Create a new repository on GitHub
-0. create a `Dockerfile` in that repository that describes how to create a Docker image
+0. Create a `Dockerfile` in that repository that describes how to create a Docker image
-0. use the Docker tools to build and test your Docker image
+0. Use the Docker tools to build and test your Docker image

-0. use the release process on GitHub, Bitbucket, or GitLab to make distinct release tags
-0. setup Quay.io (or Docker Hub or GitLab) to automatically build your Docker image
+## Create a new repository
 See the [dockstore-tool-bamstats](https://github.com/CancerCollaboratory/dockstore-tool-bamstats) repository on GitHub which we created as an example.
 This is linked to the Quay.io repository at [dockstore-tool-bamstats](https://quay.io/repository/collaboratory/dockstore-tool-bamstats).

 For the rest of this tutorial, you may wish to work in your own repository with your own tool or "fork" the repository above into your own GitHub account.

 With a repository established in GitHub, the next step is to create the Docker image with BAMStats correctly installed.
-You need to create a `Dockerfile`. this contains the instructions necessary for creating a Docker image that contains all the dependencies of BAMStats along with the executable itself.

 ## Creating a Dockerfile
+We will create the Docker image with BAMStats installed along with all of its dependencies.
+To do this we must create a `Dockerfile`.
 Here's my sample [Dockerfile](https://github.com/CancerCollaboratory/dockstore-tool-bamstats/blob/develop/Dockerfile):